Tai-Pan (film)

 Tai-Pan is a 1986 adventure drama film directed by Daryl Duke, loosely based on James Clavell's 1966 novel of the same name.
 While many of the same characters and plot twists are maintained, a few smaller occurrences are left out.
 Filmed under communist Chinese censorship, some portions of Clavell's story were considered too offensive to be filmed as written and considerable changes were made.

 The De Laurentiis Entertainment Group handled the production and were actively seen battling the Chinese Government and Labor boards over the film during shooting.
-The results fared poorly at the box office and in critical reviews.
-Duke believed that a mini-series à la Shōgun or Noble House would have been a far superior means of covering the complexity of Clavell's novel.
+The film was a critical and box office bomb.
+Duke believed that a mini-series à la 1980's Shōgun or 1988's Noble House would have been a far superior means of covering the complexity of Clavell's novel.

 Plot

-In 1842, the British have achieved victory of the First Opium War and seized Hong Kong.
+In 1842, the British have won the First Opium War and seized Hong Kong.
 Although the island is largely uninhabited and the terrain unfriendly, it has a large port that both the British government and various trading companies believe will be useful for the import of merchandise to be traded on mainland China, a highly lucrative market.

 Although the film features many characters, it is arguably Dirk Struan and Tyler Brock, former shipmates and the owners of two massive (fictional) trading companies who are the main focal points of the story.
 Their rocky and often abusive relationship as seamen initiated an intense amount of competitive tension.